 Should you create it yourself or hire someone to do it?

-Killer content always pays off, since it helps you to add value to customers, become more personal and relevant while achieving your business objectives.
+A killer content marketing strategy always pays off since it helps you to add value to customers become more personal and relevant while achieving your business objectives.